borgbackup/borg/docs/faq.rst

     * changing:
       * do not break compatibility accidentally, without a good reason or without warning
-      * borg is not backwards-compatible with attic
+      * Borg is not backwards-compatible with attic
       * major versions may not be compatible with older releases